mwburwell/pokemon_tcg/Add_Pokemon.md

 Derived Pokémon should also inherit an elemental Type.
 There are currently 11 types programed **(FIGHTING, PSYCHIC, DARKNESS, METAL, COLORLESS, FIRE, GRASS, WATER, LIGHTNING, DRAGON, FAIRY)**.

-Each element inherits from the Elemental Type Constructor and adds it's element with the weakness and resistance types.
+Each element inherits from the Elemental Type Constructor and adds it's attack element with the weakness and resistance types.

 Elemental Type constructor: